 Run Safely in the Winter

 There’s just something incredibly satisfying about running outside in the cool winter air.
 It’s a feeling you can’t replicate on an indoor track.
-But, you’ve got to take a few extra precautions when the temperature drops below freezing.
+However, you’ve got to take a few extra precautions when the temperature drops below freezing.

 If you can, schedule your winter runs in the middle of the day, when the temperature is highest, and the sun is shining.
 Then, scout out some new areas to run.
 Colleges and high schools are good choices because they normally have a maintenance crew that will plow the campus streets and clear the snow away.
 Government complexes are your next best option.